hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > How their election's made, I've never heard;
 >
-> No doubt the greatest talent is preferr'd.
+> No doubt the greatest talent is preferred.
 >
 > Jem.
 You are mistaken, talent has no avail,
 >